fltk/fltk/README.Wayland.txt

-README.Wayland.txt - Wayland platform support for FLTK
+README.Wayland.txt - Wayland Platform Support for FLTK
 ------------------------------------------------------

-CONTENTS
+Contents
 ========

- 1   INTRODUCTION
+ 1   Introduction

- 2   WAYLAND SUPPORT FOR FLTK
+ 2   Wayland Support for FLTK
    2.1    Configuration
    2.2    Known Limitations

- 3   PREPARING PLATFORM-SPECIFIC CODE FOR THE WAYLAND PLATFORM 3.1    Handling X11-specific source code
+ 3   Preparing Platform Specific Code for the Wayland Platform 3.1    Handling X11 specific Source Code
-   3.2    Handling X11- and Wayland-specific source code in the same app 3.3    Forcing an app to always use the X11 mechanism
+   3.2    Handling X11 and Wayland Specific Source Code in the Same App 3.3    Forcing an FLTK App to Always Use the X11 Backend

- 4   PLATFORM SPECIFIC NOTES
+ 4   Platform Specific Notes
    4.1    Debian and Derivatives (like Ubuntu)
    4.2    Fedora
    4.3    FreeBSD

-1 INTRODUCTION
+1 Introduction
 ==============

 Version 1.4 of the FLTK library introduces support of the public FLTK API on